Tocantins: Economy

 The service sector is the largest component of GDP at 59.9%, followed by the industrial sector at 27.2%.
 Agriculture represents 12.9% of GDP (2004).
 Tocantins exports: soybean 89.2%, beef 10.5% (2002).
 Tocantins' economy is based on an aggressive expansionist model of agro-exports and is marked by consecutive records of primary hyper-surpluses: its exports reveal its strong agricultural inclination.
 Following the example of neighboring states (Mato Grosso and Goiás), it is becoming a major grain producer (soy, corn, rice).

 As with much of Brazil, Tocantins' economy is also dependent on cattle ranching.
 The state's pineapple plantations is considerable.
 In the state's north, charcoal and oils are extracted from the babaçu palm tree.

-Share of the Brazilian economy: 0.4% (2005).

-The Gross Value of the state's agricultural production was estimated at more than R$ 7.6 billion in 2019.
+The gross value of the state's agricultural production was estimated at more than R$7.6 billion in 2019.

 In soy, Tocantins is the largest producer in the northern region of Brazil.
 In the 2019 harvest, Tocantins harvested 3 million tons.

 In maize, the state harvested close to 1 million tonnes in 2019.

 In 2019 Tocantins was the leader in rice production in the North region, becoming the 3rd largest producer in Brazil.
 Harvested more than 670 thousand tons in the 2016/2017 harvest.

 Regarding pineapple, in 2018 Tocantins was the 6th largest producer state in Brazil, with 69 million fruits.

 In 2019 the state's cattle herd was 8 million animals.

-About industry, Tocantins had an industrial GDP of R$ 4.5 billion in 2017, equivalent to 0.4% of the national industry.
+About industry, Tocantins had an industrial GDP of R$4.5 billion in 2017, equivalent to 0.4% of the national industry.
 It employs 30,234 workers in the industry.
 The main industrial sectors are: Construction (34.1%), Industrial Services of Public Utility, such as Electricity and Water (28.4%), Food (22.5%), Non-metallic minerals (5.2%) and Chemicals (1.5%).
 These 5 sectors concentrate 91.7% of the state's industry.

 Its industry is mainly agroindustry, centralized in six districts located in five pole cities: Palmas, Araguaína, Gurupi, Porto Nacional and Paraíso do Tocantins.
 Its industry is still small and focused mainly on domestic consumption.

 In the tertiary sector (commerce and services), its main activities are concentrated in the capital Palmas and also in the cities that are located on the side of the Belém-Brasília Highway (BR-153 and BR-226).
 This highway is vital for Tocantins, as it cuts the state from north to south and allows for a better performance in the economic growth of the cities located on its banks, serving as a warehouse for road transport and services for travelers.
 In addition, the Belém-Brasília Highway also facilitates the flow of production from Tocantins to other states and to ports on the coast.